Exact Phase Transitions for Stochastic Block Models and Reconstruction on Trees: Introduction

 We note that the value $d^\star_{\textsf{Poi}}\approx 22.2694$ matches the predictions of \cite{RiSeZd:19}.

-{\em Open Problems.} We note that while our results provide some sharp result showing that there is no computational-statistical gap for block models when $q=3$ and in some cases where $q=4$, some interesting challenges remain, including: \begin{itemize} \item Can one prove Theorem~\ref{thm:SBM} for $q=3$ and small $d$?
-Can this be done for $q=4$ and $\la \geq 0$? \item Can we improve on~\cite{BMNN:16,AbbeSandon:18} and chart more accurately the regimes below the KS bound, where it is information theoretically possible to detect? \item It was conjectured in~\cite{RiSeZd:19} that in the setting of Theorem~\ref{thm:four:antiferro} for $q=4$ and the antiferromagnetic case, when $d > d^{\ast}$ the KS bound is sharp.
+{\em Open Problems.} We note that while this paper provides some sharp results showing that there is no computational-statistical gap for block models when $q=3$ and in some cases where $q=4$, some interesting challenges remain, including: \begin{itemize} \item Can one prove Theorem~\ref{thm:SBM} for $q=3$ and small $d$?
+Can this be done for $q=4$ and $\la \geq 0$? \item Can we improve on~\cite{BMNN:16,AbbeSandon:18} and chart more accurately the regimes below the KS bound, where it is information theoretically possible to detect? \item The tightness of KS bound for reconstruction on general trees was established by~\cite{EvKePeSc:00} for $q=2$ case, where the degree is replaced by the branching number~\cite{Lyons:89}.
+It is thus natural to try to extend Theorem~\ref{thm:KS:tight} from Galton-Watson trees to general trees. \item It was conjectured in~\cite{RiSeZd:19} that in the setting of Theorem~\ref{thm:four:antiferro} for $q=4$ and the antiferromagnetic case, when $d > d^{\ast}$ the KS bound is sharp.
 It is natural to try and prove this.
 By the coupling argument in our paper this would imply that detection is impossible for the block model for the same parameters.

 \end{itemize}